-- Then, make/script files for compiling/linking with QSEL are prepared. - The administrator provides a few details to QSEL, such as which tables and JOINs to handle, how much storage to use, etc. These definitions can be overridden by a programmer for each process.
+- Then, make/script files for compiling/linking with QSEL are prepared. - The administrator provides a few details to QSEL, such as which tables and JOINs to handle, how much storage to use, etc. A programmer may override these definitions for each process.